Dur-Kurigalzu: Archaeology

-Wall Paintings at Tell al-Abyad
+Wall paintings at Tell al-Abyadh

-Some of the most significant finds of Kassite period artwork are found in the main palatial complex (P1) and its surrounding complexes (located at Tell al-Abyad) of Dur-Kurigalzu about 1000 meters northwest of the main ziggurat.
+Some of the most significant finds of Kassite period artwork are found in the main palatial complex (P1) and its surrounding complexes (located at Tell al-Abyadh) of Dur-Kurigalzu about 1000 meters northwest of the main ziggurat.
 The recurring motifs of the artwork found on all four levels of the palatial complex are representational and contain human processional scenes and clusters of fruit; there are also geometric designs that contain parallel bands, chevrons, and rosettes.
 The processional scenes date to the time of the last Kassite king Marduk-apla-iddina I. The representational motif of human figures is also some of the only surviving instances of human representation in artwork from the Kassite period and gives an indication of the artistic technique utilized at the time.
 The majority of large, upright wall paintings can be found in the internal rooms of the palace that would have functioned as reception or public rooms.
-The highest concentration of this wall painting type can be found in Unit H sector on Level II named also ‘PaintedPalace’, dating to the reign of Kaštiliaš IV.
+The highest concentration of this wall painting type can be found in Unit H sector on Level II named also 'PaintedPalace', dating to the reign of Kaštiliaš IV.

 Another wall painting type is also found along recesses of the courtyards and between rooms and contains the same motifs of floral and geometric designs and processional scenes that Yoko Tomabechi states function to 'brighten the doorways and the inner rooms'.
 The colours utilised in these paintings are 'red, cobalt-blue, dark-blue, yellow, white and black'.
 Much of the palatial complex and its artwork inside remain unexcavated and need further exploration.
+In January 2025 the site of Aqar Quf has been included in the Tentative List of UNESCO World Heritage Convention.

-The Temples
+Temples

 At the base of the ziggurat steps, is a pavement that leads to one of the four excavated temples, E-U-GAL.
 This would also continue to lead into a court and several smaller rooms adjoining it.
 The other three temples are E-GASAN-AN-TA-GAL, E-SAG-DINGIR-RI-E-NE, and E-SAG-DINGIR-E-NE.
 King Kurigalzu appears to have built all these temples under great patronage.
 The entire complex mostly has liben walls that are thickly covered with plaster and may bear traces of fire, which are thought to reflect attempts in destroying the site in the past.

 E-U-GAL

-E-U-GAL, which is likely to mean “The House of the Great Lord,” is believed to be the most important temple of Dur Kurigalzu.
+E-U-GAL, which is likely to mean "The House of the Great Lord," is believed to be the most important temple of Dur Kurigalzu.
 This name could also refer to the entire temple complex or the entire site as the text was engraved into bricks in all three temples and in the ziggurat.